openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 ================================

 This live example shows how to easily train, validate, optimize and export classification model on the `HMDB51 <https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/>`_.
+To learn more about Action Classification task, refer to :doc:`../../../explanation/algorithms/action/action_classification`.

 .. note::

-  For information on the training process, including additional parameters and modification, please refer to :doc:`./detection` documentation.
+  To learn more about managing the training process of the model including additional parameters and its modification, refer to :doc:`./detection`.

-  For information on deploying  the trained model, please refer to the :doc:`../deploy` documentation.
+  To learn how to deploy the trained model, refer to: :doc:`../deploy`.

+  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.

 The process has been tested on the following configuration.